New Chancellor Day Hall

 tina.piper [at] mcgill.ca (Email)

 Tina Piper teaches and researches in the areas of intellectual property law and legal history.
-She has just published a book entitled Putting Intellectual Property in its Place: Creative Labour and the Everyday (Oxford University Press), with Laura Murray and Kirsty Robertson.
+She co-published a book entitled Putting Intellectual Property in its Place: Creative Labour and the Everyday (Oxford University Press) with Laura Murray and Kirsty Robertson.
 She was an IPLAI Resident Faculty Fellow from 2013 to 2015.
 She is a member of the Centre for Intellectual Property Policy (CIPP).

 Tina has been extensively involved in teaching and curriculum development.
 She has taught the Treble Cliff, an inter-disciplinary course with Music, Law and Management on new models for music creation and distribution.
 She also chaired Curriculum Committee (2009-2011), the Working Group on Teaching and Learning Reform (2011-2012) and helped create the faculty’s Law Teaching Network (2010-present).